MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODataConnectionSetting.md

 This cmdlet applies to an on-premises environment only.
 You cannot use this command in the SharePoint Online Management Shell.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at <https://go.microsoft.com/fwlink/p/?LinkId=251831> (<https://go.microsoft.com/fwlink/p/?LinkId=251831).>
+For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at [SharePoint Server Cmdlets](https://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES